lgs1920/studio/README.md

 ### MVP : first

-* A mockup that will be able to load currentTrack file and display it
+* A mockup that will be able to load theJourney file and display it
 * A dedicated site (ie public build)

 ### Beta : adding some animation on tracks

-* follow à currentTrack with a camera targeted to window center.
+* follow à theJourney with a camera targeted to window center.
 * bird view ie following the route from a few metres above, from the rear, looking ahead.

-### Beta : Add currentTrack data and profile
+### Beta : Add theJourney data and profile

 * compute elevation +,-, speed,
   hourly (km/h) and kilometer (time/km) averages and all similar and useful data.
-* Add a profile synchronised with currentTrack animation
+* Add a profile synchronised with theJourney animation

 ### 1.0 : Video export